Sakaar-Sen/Giveaway-Discord-Bot/README.md

 # Description
-The bot uses the Discord.py library to create and manage the lottery.
 It allows users/admins to initiate a giveaway by typing "!lottery" in the server, and then the bot announces the giveaway with a set duration.
 Users can react to the giveaway message with a designated emoji to participate.

 # Key Features: